Ajaccio Corsica, France Travel Guide

 Reach Bonifacio by car (a scenic coastal drive of approx. 2.5-3 hours).
 Intercity buses link Ajaccio to Bonifacio.

 Utilize train travel for major towns like Ajaccio, Corte, Calvi, and Bastia.
-This has a scenic and pleasant way to travel between these cities.
+This has a scenic and pleasant how to travel between these cities.

-Combine train trips with a rental vehicle for discovering smaller villages and natural locations, where public transport options may be less frequent.
+Combine train travels with a rental vehicle for discovering smaller villages and natural locations, where mass transit options could be not as frequent.

-Consider a coastal loop covering most major coastal towns, or a mountain and culture focus for the island's interior.
+Consider a coastal loop covering most major coastal towns, or a peak and culture a focus for the island's interior.
 A North-to-South journey also works well.